mlinksva/_JBSC/content/home/experience.md

   location = "Portland, OR"
   date_start = "2016-09-13"
   date_end = "2018-09-13"
-  description = """I assisted with analytical modeling and software integration.
-Some of my experiences include working in the team that developed the data validation and preprocessing for the analytic tools provided in the software.
-My work focused on the designed and implementation of the algorithms used in prediction and benchmarks for energy and water utility accounts (performed using R).
+  description = """Conducted aprogram evaluation of the California Advanced Home Program (CAHP) commissioned by Southern California Edison and developed the module for residential benchmarking.
+The work was performed using R and SQL.
+It included working with utility account billing data (e.g., grid, gas, solar, water), property data, and climate and weather data from the Global Historical Climate Network for the state of California.
+The module included an adapted version of the Energy Star Portfolio Manager methodology.

   Supervisor: [Hal Nelson, PhD](https://www.pdx.edu/hatfieldschool/hal-nelson)
   """